telerik/ajax-docs/installation/included-assemblies.md

 ## Main Assemblies

 The Telerik UI for ASP.NET AJAX product consists of the assemblies in the list below.
-You can find them in the root of the installation (both[automated]({%slug introduction/installation/installing-the-telerik-controls-from-msi-file%}) and inthe [zip archive]({%slug introduction/installation/installing-the-telerik-controls-from-zip-file%})) and in the	[internal builds archives]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}).
+You can find them in the root of the installation (both [automated]({%slug introduction/installation/installing-the-telerik-controls-from-msi-file%}) and in the [zip archive]({%slug introduction/installation/installing-the-telerik-controls-from-zip-file%})) and in the	[internal builds archives]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}).

 * **Telerik.Web.UI.dll** — the core assembly from the suite where the actual controls are located.
 It also contains the *Default* skin.